andreidimaano/Bobaful/README.md

 # Bobaful
 Bobaful is a local boba delivery business.

-This is the repository for the ordering website.
+We want to create a website that allows users to order through a website instead of ordering by DM.